February Insights – What’s 2020?

 David: And do you think that, one of the comments I had in 2019 was around the software that was available and everything in the cloud and they have this piece of software here, and this piece of software here and the two wouldn’t talk.
 Have you seen anything leading in towards that?

 Damien: This challenge is around it and I think most business owners look, there’s always great products there and there is another login, another thing you have to do.
 Product A doesn’t talk with Product B which doesn’t talk and none of them talk with your CRM.
 A lot of the leading cloud software providers now have open API’s and they’re allowing that type of integration.
 So, whilst I don’t see that there’s a product out there that says here’s one dashboard for everything, I don’t know when will they even get to that point, I might be wrong.
-But it’s a lot more seamless that it used to be and there’s a lot more business intelligence that are being gathered and being gathered and being able to look at your entire business and go hey, how does this work?
+But it’s a lot more seamless that it used to be and there’s a lot more business intelligence data being gathered and being gathered and being able to look at your entire business and go hey, how does this work?

 Damien: Started a couple years ago there’s a lot of smaller business and I think that is starting to get swallowed up by bigger businesses.
 So I’ve watched the trend over the last couple years, average rent roll is five hundred, now it’s one thousand.
 The numbers are getting bigger, even conversations with team members, offshore team is now, we’re not taking about our staff member here, staff member there, we’re talking about how do we actually build something that is supposedly more global.
 We’ve got bigger dreams than just five hundred properties or one thousand properties or two thousand properties or whatever it is, there’s a really big trend when dealing with big clients.
 I’m looking at actually building teams cost effectively.
 I suppose don’t want to go through the hum-drum of having someone in Australia trying to make it work in the Philippines or India or somewhere offshore where they go, hey, do you understand what you’re doing and doing that so the biggest trend that I’m seeing is bigger businesses and I suppose lots of them, a lot of people are getting to that age thinking about retirement, I don’t want to do property management anymore.
 So I think that will be a big trend for 2020.
 Automation, Artificial Intelligence as it comes along and gets more ingrained into it.
 But customer service —